mbari-org/mxm-java-client/README.md

 # MXM Java Client Library

-This project's goal is to build a client library to allow tools and applications on the JVM to interact with an MXM service.
+This project's goal is to build a client library to allow tools and applications on the JVM to interact with mission execution systems ("providers") through an MXM service.

 **Status**: